-Workplace injuries can happen in many different ways.
+Workplace injuries can happen in many ways.
 Some accidents on the job are true accidents, and no one might be at fault.
 In other situations, a co-worker or supervisor might have made a mistake that led to your injury, or perhaps you made an error that caused your own accident.
 Third parties that are not directly affiliated with your employer might be to blame.
-Because of all the possibilities, a common question becomes whether or not the cause of your workplace injury matters.
+Because of all the possibilities, a common question becomes whether the cause of your workplace injury matters.

 No-Fault Workers’ Compensation Benefits

 Under California law, workers’ compensation benefits are not dependent on fault for the injuries.
 You should be able to qualify for benefits to cover your medical expenses and lost wages, whether:

 - You were negligent and caused the accident

 - Your employer was negligent and caused the accident

 - The accident occurred outside of anyone’s negligence

 In exchange for having no-fault coverage from workers’ compensation, workers give up the right to file a lawsuit against their employer for negligence following a workplace injury.
 In most cases, no-fault benefits should cover your injuries, and the cause of your workplace injury does not impact your eligibility for benefits, so long as you can show your injury was job-related.

 There are rare situations in which workers’ compensation might not be your only remedy after a workplace injury in California, and you should discuss these possibilities with an experienced workers’ compensation attorney.
 Some situations in which you might be able to seek additional compensation via a personal injury claim include:

 - The injury occurred due to intentional assault by your employer